kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 1. Choose a pattern from the table above and connect Unit(s) to your M5Stack controller (e.g., M5Stack FIRE)
 2. Power on your M5Stack controller
-3. If you want to use Dual Button, Light Sensor, or RFID reader, please refer to the "How to setup" section and setup
+3. If you want to use a Unit to be connected to Port B, please refer to the "How to setup" section and setup (Units to be connected to Port A will be recognized automatically)
 4. Connect the controller as a Bluetooth device to your device (please follow standard instruction for the device)
 5. Open the [IOFrameworkWidget (BLE and Wi-Fi)](https://gallery.styly.cc/scene/dd6b5c48-bb91-46e6-ab01-0f964d96de24) scene in a browser and bring the browser frontmost
 6. Press the `Send` (C) button to start sending